Success Coaches | Spring 2026

 • Favorite study tip or productivity hack: Find a quiet place to study on campus that allows you to concentrate.
 Try utilizing planners and other resources to stay organized and productive!

-Ashley Mader, Success Coach
+Ashley Mader (She/Her), Success Coach (Returner)

 • Current Major/Program: Higher Education Policy and Student Affairs